 One of the great benefits of being a self-employed contractor is that you can reduce your tax liabilities in ways that permanent employees can’t.

-We at ContractingWISE want to help you take home more of your hard-earned money – but it’s also important to know how the UK tax authorities deal with self-employed people, particularly a rather complicated set of rules known as IR35.
+Whilst you might be contracting to take home your hard earned money, it’s also important to know how the UK tax authorities deal with self-employed people, particularly a rather complicated set of rules known as IR35.
+It’s therefore important to be aware of IR35 and know your IR35 status.

 ‘IR35’ refers to legislation that HM Revenue and Customs (HMRC) uses to determine whether a contractor is really self-employed, or is actually unfairly claiming self-employment status to avoid tax.